FramgiaDockerTeam/laravel/readme.md

-# Full stack image for developing Laravel
+# Full stack image for developing and running Laravel project

 This image contains:
 - Ubuntu 16.04